lofar-astron/factor/docs/source/parset.rst

         disabled).
 When activated, averaging in time is done to exploit the time coherence in the TEC solutions.

-    multiscale_selfcal
+    multires_selfcal
-        Use multi-scale selfcal that starts at 20 arcsec resolution and increases the resolution in stages to the full resolution (default = ``False``).
+        Use multi-resolution selfcal that starts at 20 arcsec resolution and increases the resolution in stages to the full resolution (default = ``False``).
 This method may improve convergence, especially when the starting model is poor.